DevExpress/testcafe-examples/examples/blur-window/README.md

 During the test the `t.expect.ok` method asserts that the client function has fired.

-## TestCafe Functions and Methods Employed in This Example
+## TestCafe Functions and Methods Used in This Example

 1. Test Structure:
     - [Fixture.page](https://devexpress.github.io/testcafe/documentation/reference/test-api/fixture/page.html) Method